Pranomvignesh/Pranomvignesh/README.md

 ### :snowman:  About me

 I'm currently working in Zoho Corporation as a Front End Framework Developer.
 I'm proficient in Javascript and very enthusiastic to talk about it.
 Although I pursued my Bachelors in Mechanical Engg., I quickly adopted the programming skills as it was so fascinating to do.
-I have an instagram page, where i post blogs about the javascript concept, check it out [here](https://www.instagram.com/javascript.enthusiast/)
+I have an instagram page, where i post blogs about the javascript concept,please do check it out [here](https://www.instagram.com/javascript.enthusiast/)

 <br/>